CMHAAorg/cmhaa-website/site/content/resources/commonwealth-bank’s-a-better-day-program.md

   - type: split_title_content_background
     disable_leftright: true
     content: >-
-      The Program was designed and built in-house over several months.
-In order to develop a truly holistic program, the resources within the Program were developed in consultation with a number of leading industry experts including psychologists, sleep specialists, exercise physiologists, and dieticians.
       To ensure the content developed was relevant and accessible to all, a number of channels of engagement also had to be considered, such as podcasts, articles, videos, infographics and interactive PDFs.